juntao/arenztopia/content/news/Issue 42.md

 ## Coronavirus Report
 By Owen Miyazoi

+Cases are still at 0, with advanced trials underway for the KidVac vaccine (see [Issue 41](https://www.arenztopia.com/news/issue-41/)) and others.
+The government has ordered two million more doses of the Pfizer vaccine, and those are due to arrive next week.

-## Feature:
+## Feature: Emol Cofs
 By Lorenzo Avila & Tony Yuan

-Today we interviewed Emol Cofs, executive producer of a recently announced movie.
+Today we interviewed Emol Cofs, the executive producer of a recently announced movie called The Haunt.

 Olb City Announcer: Hi Mrs. Cofs!
 Could you tell us about the new movie?

-Emol Cofs: Well I can't say too much!
-The movie will basically be about a ghost haunting a girls brain.
-The story will follow the journey of her and her friends trying to get life back to normal.
-The trailer will be released on June 31st and the movie will realease on August 1st.
+Emol Cofs: Well, I can't say too much!
+The movie will basically be about a ghost haunting a little girl's brain.
+The story will follow the journey of her and her friends trying to get her life back to normal.
+The trailer will be released on June 31st and the movie will be released on August 1st.

-OCA: I can't wait!
-Who is the director?
+OCA: It sounds exciting!
+Who else is working on the movie?

-EC: I have been really excited to work with her!
-Dulok Omalar!
-She has worked on many movies in the Arenzish film industry.
+EC: So we have, as director, Dulok Omalar: She's an extremely experienced director with two Oscar nominations and over thirty films in her portfolio.
+The starring role of the little girl will be played by Alice Dakota, who is a celebrated actress

 OCA: